carpentries-incubator/life-sciences-workshop/_episodes/02-project-organisation-filenaming-and-folders.md

 - Get this bit right, and everything that comes next will be easier
 ---

+Poor file-naming can make your life and the lives of your collaborators unnecessarily stressful.
+Data will be lost or at best hard to find.
+Incorrect files will be used and shared.
+Important files will be overwritten.
+For the sake of a few extra seconds when saving your files, all of these issues can be remedied.

 ### The Principles of Good File-naming

 - Common elements that a filename should include (where relevant) are: Version number, date of creation, name of creator, description of content, name of team/department, publication date and project number